A coupled finite element-virtual element method for thermomechanical analysis of electronic packaging structures: Numerical Examples

 Fig.~\ref{fig:igbt_uy_comparison} presents the vertical displacement distribution contours for the Al bonding wire, showing close agreement between both methods.
-The displacement values range from 0 to approximately 0.0126 mm for the coupling method and 0 to 0.0127 mm for the FEM method, demonstrating consistent displacement patterns throughout the complex wire geometry due to thermal expansion effects.
+The displacement values range from 0 to approximately 0.01272 mm for the coupling method and 0 to 0.0127 mm for the FEM method, demonstrating consistent displacement patterns throughout the complex wire geometry due to thermal expansion effects.

 To provide detailed validation, nodal values were extracted along interface line $L_1$ (the blue line in Fig.~\ref{fig:igbt_model}) using refined finite element analysis (nDof = 419,250) as the reference solution, with results presented in Fig.~\ref{fig:igbt_results_l1}.
-The coupling algorithm shows good consistency across all response quantities: horizontal displacement varies linearly from -2.0 $\times$ 10$^{-3}$ mm to 1.0 $\times$ 10$^{-3}$ mm, vertical displacement peaks at approximately 2.9 $\times$ 10$^{-3}$ mm, and stress distribution exhibits sharp peaks reaching 200 MPa at critical interface locations.
+The coupling algorithm shows good consistency across all response quantities.

-Fig.~\ref{fig:igbt_results_l2} shows results along cross-material line $L_2$ (the red line in Fig.~\ref{fig:igbt_model}), where stress concentrations reach 60 MPa and vertical displacement varies from 1.8 $\times$ 10$^{-4}$ mm to 2.9 $\times$ 10$^{-4}$ mm.
+Fig.~\ref{fig:igbt_results_l2} shows results along cross-material line $L_2$ (the red line in Fig.~\ref{fig:igbt_model}), where stress concentrations reach 60 MPa and vertical displacement varies from 1.8 $\times$ 10$^{-3}$ mm to 2.9 $\times$ 10$^{-3}$ mm.
 The coupling algorithm maintains consistency with the FEM reference solution across different mesh refinement levels, confirming the effectiveness of the proposed methodology for complex IGBT thermal stress analysis.